 There is always uncertainty in forecasting volcanic ash dispersion in real-time.
 Basic model inputs such as ash column top height and eruption duration (start and stop time) may or may not be known well.
-The mass of ash in the eruption is unknown and difficult to obtain.
+The mass of ash in the eruption is uncertain.
 The uncertainties of three-dimensional meteorological data (winds, etc.) depend on the meteorological observations used to initialize the model, and the numerical analysis and forecast.
 An individual model run does not portray any of the model input uncertainty; however, the output for Runs 2 and 3 in this table span some of the input uncertainty and may be useful in interpreting the output from Run 1.

 More information on Runs 1, 2, and 3 are given below.